Chenzixi1/DUG-DDNet/README.md

 ## Data Preparation
 1. [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d)
 2. Our method uses [DORN](https://github.com/hufu6371/DORN) (or other monocular depth models) to extract depth maps for all images.
-You can download and unzip the depth maps extracted by DORN [here](https://drive.google.com/open?id=1lSJpQ8GUCxRNtWxo0lduYAbWkkXQa2cb) and put them (or softlink) to the folder data/kitti/depth_2/.
+You can download and unzip the depth maps extracted by DORN [here](https://drive.google.com/open?id=1lSJpQ8GUCxRNtWxo0lduYAbWkkXQa2cb).
 3. Please organize the data as follows:

 ```